|

 smackdown of the

-(strangely enough, for people who claim to hate hedonists) delay of gratification:
+(strangely enough, for people who claim to hate hedonists) delay

 “We